 John 10:11-12 I am the good shepherd: the good shepherd giveth his life for the sheep.
 But he that is an hireling, and not the shepherd, whose own the sheep are not, seeth the wolf coming, and leaveth the sheep, and fleeth: and the wolf catcheth them, and scattereth the sheep

 Seventeen times in the New Testament the word shepherd is used.
-This word shepherd is always used in the singular when referring to Christ.
+This word shepherd is always used in the singular when referring to Yahshua (the Savior).

-This subtle yet deceptive change, wherein the word pastors is inserted in place of the shepherd, creates a deadly precedence.
+This subtle yet deceptive change, wherein the word shepherd is mistranslated to pastors creates a deadly precedence.
 This sets up albeit falsely, the justification for a hierarchy, allowing certain men to have authority over others.

 John 10:16 And other sheep I have, which are not of this fold; them also I must bring, and they shall hear my voice; and there shall be one fold, and one shepherd.

-The verse that we are going to discuss here is imperative to understand; although the established Christian religion truly wishes you would not.
+The verse that we are going to discuss here is imperative to understand; although mainstream Christian pastors would prefer this truth to remain hidden.